omarFaruk99/Hotel-Revenue-Analysis-and-Parking-Lot-Evaluation-SQL-Power-BI-Visual-Report-/README.md

 - Utilize DAX (Data Analysis Expressions) formulas, calculated columns, and measures to perform calculations and create dynamic visualizations.

 #### Step 5: Publish and Share:
-- Once you have completed building your report, publish it to the Power BI service to make it available to stakeholders.
+- Once completed building report, publish it to the Power BI service to make it available to stakeholders.
 - Share the report with stakeholders by providing them with the necessary access or embedding the report in a website or portal.
 - Regularly update the report as new data becomes available to ensure stakeholders have access to the latest information.